 End Posts (I bought 10 End Posts, Large Size, W1-B)

-Before we started the spice rack, I wanted to make sure it was sized properly to nicely fit whatever jars I was putting on them, so I chose those first.
-I ordered this set off of Amazon and these labels.
+Before we started the DIY spice cabinet, I wanted to make sure it was sized properly to nicely fit small spice jars, so I chose those first.
+I ordered this set off of Amazon and these spice labels.
 I really love both, the jars are sturdy and easy to fill, and the labels are vinyl and so they aren’t damaged by water.
-Once I had the jars, I sized my spice rack to fit exactly 8 across and with 5 shelves.
-If you want a different size for your spice rack, I recommend getting the jars and seeing how many fit on a shelf (with a little wiggle room) and how much space above the jar you need to tip the jar and pull it out of the shelf.
+Once I had the jars, I sized my spice storage rack to fit exactly 8 across and with 5 shelves.
+If you want a different size for your spice rack, I recommend getting the jars and seeing how many fit on a shelf (with a little wiggle room) and how much space above the spice containers you need to tip the jar and pull it out of the shelf.

-If you just want to build one to the exact same dimensions as the one I built, this one works perfectly for the jars I listed above (or any jars of that dimension).
+If you just want to build one to the exact same dimensions as the one I built, this one works perfectly and is a free plan for the jars I listed above (or any jars of that dimension).

 How to Built the Wood and Brass Spice Rack